MacLemon/CongressChecklist/README.md

 ## Things to pack

 ### Decoration
-- Bring ridiculous amounts of LED strips so we can illuminate ALL the windows of the Radisson Hotel next to the CCH.
+- Bring ridiculous amounts of LED strips so we can illuminate ALL the things
-- If you have a lot of them, bring some more so we can also decorate all the other windows.

-A normal window of a two-bed room is about 3.50m x 1.20m = 9.4m circumference.

 ### Documents